If you recently made a last will and testament, or are in the process of writing one, you might be wondering: What is Probate and why is it important?

-- Once the probate court decides everything is in order and accepts the last will, it will issue a “Grant of Probate” to the executor.
-This is a legally-binding order issued by the probate court that confirms the appointment of your will’s executor.
+- Once the court decides everything is in order and accepts the last will, it will issue a “Grant of Probate” to the executor.
+This is a legally-binding order issued by the court that confirms the appointment of your will’s executor.
 After a “Grant of Probate” has been issued, the executor has the legal authority to administer your estate.
 This document is also sometimes referred as a “Grant of Admission” or “Grant of Letters Probate.”

 Can a will be challenged?